 5 Methods to Prevent Cats from Playing in the Litter Box

 People suggest various ways to prevent cats from playing in their litter boxes.
-However, only a few worked for the cats I’ve been around or adopted!
+However, only a few have worked for the cats I’ve been around or adopted!

 1. Setting Up More Litter Boxes